Jianwei-Wu-1/concept-analysis-plugin/README.md

 - <b>kotlin</b> folder contains all implementations for concept analysis and top-level/secondary code.
 - <b>RunAnalysis</b> starts the Plugin.

+## Publication

+- Wu, Jianwei, and James Clause.
+"Automated identification of uniqueness in junit tests."
+ACM Transactions on Software Engineering and Methodology 32.1 (2023): 1-32.

 ## License
 MIT License